Go Beyond Book Club

 Hosting book club

-Once you have a volunteer the host will provide the main course and coffee (coffee is a must!).
-Your book friends will sign up on Evite (see below) to bring a side dish, beverages (wine, tea, sparkling waters etc), and the most important dish - dessert!
+Once you have a volunteer to host the host will provide the main course and coffee/tea/water.
+Your book friends will sign up on an Evite (see below) to bring a side dish, beverages (wine, tea, sparkling waters etc.), and the most important dish - dessert!

 * The host will be responsible for sending out the Evite or whichever online invitation you prefer.
 It should include the date, time, place and what main dish the host will be serving so others can sign up for complementary side dishes.
 The invitation should be sent out one week before the agreed date